-Although I could write a whole post on the strange happenings in The Tower of London, what I think is one of the most interesting legends surrounding it as it is still put into practice even today, just in case it was to come true and that is the Legend of the Ravens in the Tower.
+Although I could write a whole post on the strange happenings in The Tower of London, what I think is one of the most interesting legends surrounding it, as it is still put into practice even today, just in case it was to come true and that is the Legend of the Ravens in the Tower.

-Legend has it that if all the six resident ravens were to leave the fortress, the Tower, the Kingdom, and the Crown would fall, which is why they keep a seventh raven just in case.
+Legend has it that if all the six resident ravens were to leave the fortress, the Tower, the Kingdom, and the Crown would fall, which is why they keep the seventh raven just in case.

 If you visit the Tower of London, you’ll see one or two of the seven famous ravens wandering the grounds.
 These magnificent birds only respond to the Raven Master and are looked after like they were royalty.